-We’re pleased to announce that in an upcoming #BACommunity Webinar we’ll be joined by Dr Debra Paul (Managing Director of Assist KD) Stefan Bossuwé (Holistic Business Analyst at Stef BOSS Coaching & Consulting) and Craig Jeffries (Business Designer and Principal BA at Jeffries Blue) for a panel discussion covering the differences (and similarities) between business and systems analysis.
-The webinar will take place on 15th August 2019 at 19:30 UK time and is completely free to attend.
-We are limited to just 100 spaces, so please register early to save your place.
+In this #BACommunity Webinar we were joined by Dr Debra Paul (Managing Director of Assist KD) Stefan Bossuwé (Holistic Business Analyst at Stef BOSS Coaching & Consulting) and Craig Jeffries (Business Designer and Principal BA at Jeffries Blue) for a panel discussion covering the differences (and similarities) between business and systems analysis.
+The webinar was recorded and you can view it below

 The disciplines of business analysis and systems analysis are essential for the successful delivery of beneficial change.
 The boundary between these disciplines is a point of debate in the change community–and the potential for miscommunication and misunderstanding of each role is rife.
-In this interactive panel discussion we’ll discuss the similarities and differences between the roles, and will aim to address those tricky questions that you’ve always wanted answered but were too afraid to ask!
+In this interactive panel session we discussed the similarities and differences between the roles, and aimed to address those tricky questions that you’ve always wanted answered but were too afraid to ask!

 - What is a BA & SA, and what are the similarities and differences?